 No matter the area or the industry you operate in, safety in the workplace is likely one of your top priorities.
 Not only does it allow you to comply with any local laws and regulations regarding business operations, but it might also give you the opportunity to create a more efficient, streamlined, and ultimately more profitable company, as safe and secure employees are more likely to make a higher effort and become more productive members of the team.
-So, here are some effective ways you could increase safety in your workplace, for a healthier work environment:
+Making sure you complete relevant WHS officer training so you know your duties and obligations when it comes to workplace health and Safety and can implement changes when necessary.
+But what else can you do?
+Here are some effective ways you could increase safety in your workplace, for a healthier work environment:

 Hire the best possible staff

 Whenever you need to hire new employees, it’s always best to choose the most professional, competent, and experienced individuals.
 Even if this means you might have to compromise on higher salaries, hiring the best workers will allow you to maintain safety in the workplace, as qualifications and expertise often come with fewer accidents and injuries as well.
 Apart from being a great addition to your team, helping to improve efficiency and productivity, such experienced employees might also aid in improving workplace safety even further by offering advice and guidance to the rest of your staff.

 When it comes to the employees who are already a part of your team, additional training seems to be quite an efficient way of increasing safety.
 Regardless of how experienced or skilled a worker is at their job, undergoing extensive training in all areas of their field is a great way to reduce the risk of injuries and accidents, particularly when working with heavy machinery or dangerous chemicals.
 Providing your employees with further training specifically focused on safety, such as classes and seminars, could be of great help for making their job safer and easier as well.